 Patrick cast out onto the sand bar with a hook, sinker and big worm and hooked into a Walleye that would hold the All Tackle World Record for 39 years.
 Not much is documented about the actual fight of the fish but there were many witnesses, including reporters from the local newspaper.
 The fish was 22 pounds 4 oz.
 Its length was 36.5 inches with a 21-inch girth.
 Some reports say it was 36.25 inches long.

 Patrick's Walleye was a world record until 1960 when Mabry Harper claimed to have caught a 25-pounder.
 Mabry Harper's Walleye was later disqualified because witnesses came forward saying he stuffed steal bolts down into the Walleye's stomach.
-The present Official IGFA All Tackle World Record is a 22 pound 11 oz. walleye caught by Al Nelson in 1982.
+The Harper Walleye has be rinstated as the world record.
 Patrick Noon officially held the All Tackle World Record for 39 years.
 It's still the Ontario Record Walleye to this day.

 I have contacted Fort Erie City Hall and they are going to look through their archives for more detailed information such as newspaper clippings and photos.
 I hope to hear back from them soon.